B.2.d. Student Conduct Process

 b.
 At any time, a student respondent may notify the Office of Community Standards that they do not contest the charges and the Office may issue a sanction appropriate to the violation.

 c.
 Where there are no disputed facts at issue, the Office of Community Standards will issue a sanction appropriate to the violation.

 d.
 If the student objects to a sanction other than official College discipline, they may submit a statement of their objection within three days to both the Associate Dean and the Dean of Students.
 The Dean of Students and the Associate Dean shall discuss the sanction and the student’s objection, and provide a written explanation of a decision to retain or adjust the sanction if appropriate.

 e.
 If the sanction is a form of official College discipline for academic misconduct, the respondent may appeal the determination of responsibility to the VPAA/Dean of Faculty, as described below.

 f.
 If the sanction is a form of official College discipline for non-academic misconduct, the respondent may appeal the determination of responsibility to the VPSA or Dean of Students, as described below.

 i.
 The Judicial Board is comprised of students, faculty and staff, specifically: (1) a member of the faculty or academic administration appointed by the president of Middlebury, (2) two faculty members, (3) four students, (4) a dean of student life, and (5) a staff member.
 There will be two student alternates, one faculty alternate, and one staff alternate.
 Alternates will only substitute for absent members of their own constituency.
-Either the presidential appointee or a dean of student life shall serve as the chair of the Judicial Board.
+Either the presidential appointee, a student life dean, or student co-chair shall serve as the chair for a hearing.

 - Faculty Council appoints the faculty members.